Understanding the properties and performance of materials in support of scientific, technological, and programmatic missions

 Group Leader: Trevor Willey

-The Nanoscale Integration group focuses on the design, development, and characterization of nanoscale architectures for a wide array of applications ranging from explosive materials to next-generation batteries.
+The Nanoscale Integration Science group focuses on the design, development, and characterization of nanoscale architectures for a wide array of applications ranging from explosive materials to next-generation batteries.
 Our work supports Lab missions including NIF and WCI as well as external partners like the Departments of Energy and Defense.

 Group Leader: Chance Carter